LawnchairLauncher/lawnicons/CONTRIBUTING.md

 ![](docs/images/quality-8-minimalistic-icons.png)

 Such icons may relate to multiple apps.
 Add distinctive features to them when it makes sense.
-Use an application design as a basis.
+Use an app design as a basis.

 ### Naming
 The main app name should be in its native language, but there should always be an English version.
 Use the English app name for its icon name.